Justifying1/DSA-Assignment-/doc_6.md

  .
 Returns 0 to indicate successful execution.

-(d) Sample Output of a Complete Run of the Program
+# Sample Output of a Complete Run of the Program

 Enter the number:6
 Enter 6 numbers: 2 4 6 2 8 9
 Max-Heap: 9 8 6 2 4 2
 Min-Heap: 2 2 6 4 8 9